 Advance economically efficient, socially just, and environmentally sustainable access to public lands at all levels.

 The Public Lands Team works with federal land management agencies at a variety of levels to characterize transportation needs and priorities.
 For example, Volpe staff work closely with the National Park Service’s Transportation Branch to document and communicate alternative transportation assets.
 This helps the agency catalog its transit and intelligent transportation systems and communicate needs to Congress.
-Similarly, Volpe helps the U.S. Forest Service’s Engineering Office program proposed transportation projects across the country and communicate how completed projects benefit national forests.
-Volpe also continues to work with the U.S. Fish and Wildlife Service to identify alternative transportation needs and opportunities at individual units across the country.
+Similarly, Volpe helps the U.S. Forest Service’s Engineering Office program propose transportation projects across the country and communicate how completed projects benefit national forests.
+Volpe also continues to work with the U.S. Fish and Wildlife Service to identify alternative transportation needs and opportunities at individual units.

 Resolve environmental challenges through data collection, modeling, and compliance activities.